sjchiass/website/content/posts/2022_w33_bot/index.md

 {{< youtube siE60RSGWLs >}}

-## Parts list
+## Hardware

 Here's what I needed to make this, with some comments. :white_check_mark:

   * [Raspberry Pi 4 8GB](https://www.pishop.ca/product/raspberry-pi-4-model-b-8gb/)
-    * The CPU and memory usage is very low, so a less powerful Raspberry Pi is better.
+    * The CPU and memory usage is very low, so a less powerful Raspberry Pi would be more efficient.
   * [Trilobot](https://www.pishop.ca/product/trilobot/)
     * Official [setup guide](https://learn.pimoroni.com/article/assembling-trilobot)
     * The kit provides the chassis, wheels, and distance sensors (which I don't use for now)
-    * The Raspberry Pi is sandwiched inside the chassis
+    * The Raspberry Pi is sandwiched between the chassis boards
     * The camera is sandwiched in plates at the front of the body
   * [A cheap non-official Raspberry Pi camera](https://www.pishop.ca/product/raspberry-pi-compatible-5mp-camera/)
     * I got mine cheap on Amazon.
-If it's non-standard, the camera might have components that make it hard to mount properly.
+If it's non-standard, the camera might have components on the PCB that make it hard to mount properly.
   * [A 3A 5V battery pack](https://www.pishop.ca/product/power-bank-10000-mah-usb-c-fast-charge/)
     * In my opinion, the 3A is necessary.
 The Pi would sometimes reboot with less powerful batteries.
     * The [official Trilobot battery](https://shop.pimoroni.com/products/nanowave-3-5000mah-usb-c-a-power-bank) is 3A.